Choice Models and Permutation Invariance: Demand Estimation in Differentiated Products Markets: Theory

 \subsection{Endogenous Covariates}

 In this section, we relax the exogeneity assumption and handle the potential endogeneity issue that is commonplace in demand settings.
-Note in settings where price (or other features) are correlated with unobserved product characteristics ($\epsilon_{ijt}$) the aggregate demand function is no longer permutation invariant with respect to competitors observable characteristics.
-We will build on the approach developed in \cite{petrin2010control} to allow for endogenous observable features.
-Without loss of generality, we assume the price $p_{jt}$ to be the endogenous variable and all other product characteristics $X_{jt}$ are exogenous variables. i.e.,
+Note that, when the price (or other product characteristics or market-mix variables, such as promotions, correlate with unobserved variables ($\varepsilon_{ijt}$), Assumption \ref{assumpt_exogenous} (exogeneity) is compromised.
+As a result, it becomes infeasible to integrate out $\varepsilon_{ijt}$ in the aggregate demand function, as we did in Equation \eqref{eq:agg_demand}.
+This means that the aggregate demand function loses its property of permutation invariance with respect to the observable characteristics of competitors.
+To address this, we build on the approach developed in \citet{petrin2010control} to allow for endogenous observable features.
+Without loss of generality, we assume that price $p_{jt} \in \mathbb{C}$ is the endogenous variable and all other characteristics of the product $X_{jt} \in \mathbb{C}^{d}$ are exogenous variables. i.e.,

-Given valid instruments $Z_{jt}$, we can express $p_{jt}$ as
+Given valid instruments $IV_{jt}$, we can express $p_{jt}$ as

 At this point, no specific assumptions are made regarding the function $\gamma$.
 However, in the subsequent inference section, we will discuss that the estimator of $\gamma$ must be estimable at $n^{-1/2}$ in order to construct valid confidence intervals.
 Next, to address the issue of price endogeneity, we impose a mild restriction on the space of choice functions we consider.